By Carla Oates

 If your acne tends to worsen mid-cycle or around your period, an oestrogen/progesterone imbalance may be to blame.
 Nearly half of all women get acne at these times and your doctor may discover that this is due to oestrogen dominance.

 Gut health is also critical from a hormonal perspective and oestrogen levels are affected by digestion.
 A normal bowel transit time allows excess oestrogen to pass out of the body, rather than being reabsorbed.
-More and more studies are also supporting the link between gut health and acne with recent research illustrating how SIBO (small intestine bacterial overgrowth) is 10 times more prevalent in people with acne.
-Probiotics can be helpful in optimising digestion and some strains of bacteria that evidence shows to be helpful in the treatment of acne include Lactobacillus acidophilus, Lactobacillus bulgaricus and Streptococcus salivarius.
+More and more studies are also supporting the link between gut health and acne with recent research illustrating how dysbiosis and intestinal permeability or leaky gut can contribute to breakouts as well as SIBO (small intestine bacterial overgrowth) being 10 times more prevalent in people with acne.
+Probiotics can be helpful in promoting a healthy gut and some strains of good bacteria that evidence shows to be helpful in the treatment of acne include Lactobacillus acidophilus, Lactobacillus bulgaricus and Streptococcus salivarius.

-Cortisol, released during times of stress, has a hand in controlling blood-sugar levels, metabolism and inflammation – which can influence skin health and may contribute to acne.
-Managing stress therefore, either through meditation or yoga or by taking herbal medicines and nutrients that help to lower and control cortisol, can help control acne.
-Vitamin B3 and zinc have both been shown to reduce acne and oily skin by regulating cortisol levels, while omega-3s can help to regulate and support hormone health.
-Again, probiotics can support gut function and reduce cortisol levels, helping you to maintain a sense of calm and peace.
+Cortisol, released during times of stress, has a hand in controlling blood-sugar levels, our immune system, metabolism and inflammation—which can influence skin health and may contribute to skin conditions like acne—as well as other inflammatory skin conditions like rosacea, eczema and dermatitis, as well as psoriasis.
+Managing stress therefore, either through meditation or yoga or by taking herbal medicines and nutrients that help to lower and control cortisol, can help control our inflammatory response and subsequently, acne.
+Vitamin B3 and zinc have both been shown to reduce acne and oily skin by regulating cortisol levels, while omega-3 fatty acids can help to regulate and support hormone health—as well as our overall health.
+Again, probiotic supplements can support gut function, promoting the proliferation of beneficial gut bacteria and reduce cortisol levels, helping you to maintain a sense of calm and wellness.

 Poor diet and food sensitivities can also be a cause of adult acne.
-The clue lies in the type of spot – fine red pimples or whiteheads on the face, neck and chest are often due to food reactions while large pimples and cysts are generally hormonal.
+The clue lies in the type of spot—fine red pimples or whiteheads on the face, neck and chest are often due to food reactions while large pimples and cystic acne are generally hormonal.
 The first step is to identify any food sensitivities via an elimination diet.
-Wheat, dairy, sugar and fatty deep-fried or creamy foods are the usual suspects.
-Eating low-GI, anti-inflammatory foods such as green leafy veg and taking sugar-metabolising nutrients such as chromium, magnesium, calcium and zinc can all help, as will avoiding dairy.
+Gluten, dairy, refined carbohydrates, sugar and fatty deep-fried or creamy foods are the usual suspects.
+Eating low-GI, anti-inflammatory foods such as prebiotic green leafy veg and taking sugar-metabolising nutrients such as chromium, magnesium, calcium and zinc can all help ameliorate skin issues, as will avoiding dairy.

 Your skin is often the first place to show signs of an under-functioning liver as wastes and toxins are eliminated via the skin, resulting in pimples and acne.
 A detox can therefore give your liver and other elimination organs a spring clean and boost your skin health.
-Eating an abundance of plant-based foods – including leafy greens, cruciferous veggies – as well as easily digested and probiotic-rich wholefoods, will help.
+Eating an abundance of antioxidant-rich, plant-based foods—including leafy greens, cruciferous veggies—as well as easily digested and probiotic-rich wholefoods like sauerkraut, kimchi and kefir, will help.
 And don’t forget to exercise regularly and drink lots of filtered water!
 Traditional liver herbs like burdock root, chicory, dandelion root, turmeric and milk thistle can also be helpful.

 Your skin is your body’s largest elimination organ, so when you’re overloaded with toxins on the inside, it can show on the outside.
-Lymphatic fluid rests just below the skin so when the lymphatic system is sluggish or unable to rid itself of toxins, the skin suffers.
-There are lots of ways to improve lymphatic flow – start by drinking at least two litres of filtered, room-temperature water each day.
+Lymphatic fluid rests just below the skin so when the lymphatic system and digestive system is sluggish or unable to rid itself of toxins, the skin suffers.
+There are lots of ways to improve lymphatic flow—start by drinking at least two litres of filtered, room-temperature water each day.
 And, incorporate 1–2 minutes of dry body brushing into your daily routine.
 Walking, jogging, swimming and cycling will also help.